Broomhill National Sculpture Prize 2014

 £15,000 Prize Fund

-The Broomhill Art and Sculpture Foundation launched the Broomhill National Sculpture Prize with an annual prize fund of £15,000 in 2009 to provide an exciting challenge for new and emerging UK based sculptors.
+The Broomhill National Sculpture Prize is an annual competition set up by the Broomhill Art and Sculpture Foundation to provide an exciting challenge for new and emerging UK based sculptors.

-Ten UK based sculptors selected by a top judging panel have been given the challenge of exhibiting in the National Sculpture Prize Exhibition, in a bid to win the 2013 NSP title.
-Each of the ten finalists have a £1,000 budget and three months to turn their proposed idea into an inspiring finished piece for the Summer Exhibition.
-The final ten sculptures will be on display at Broomhill from 01 Jun 2013.
+Ten UK based sculptors selected by a top judging panel were given the challenge of exhibiting in the National Sculpture Prize Exhibition, in a bid to win the 2014 NSP title.

-Joining Rinus and Aniet van de Sande (owners of Broomhill) around the judging table in 2013 is celebrated sculptor Julian Wild; Director of Castle Fine Arts Foundry, Chris Butler and Chief Executive of North Devon Theatres Trust, Alan Giddings.
+Joining Rinus and Aniet van de Sande (owners of Broomhill) around the judging table in 2014 is celebrated sculptor Simon Hitchens; Belvoir Castle's Artist-in-Residence, Laury Dizengremel and Chair of North Devon Arts, Stuart Fiddes.